Believing In Themselves: Bertha and Bilkis’ Stories

 “The first [sports] workshop I attended was organized by Right To Play.
 I got the opportunity to meet two great persons in Ghana, football coaches Mercy Tagoe and Ibrahim Tanko.
 They were amazing.
 They shared their experiences with us and gave us advice, some of which has sustained me till now,” Bertha says.
 They encouraged Bertha to believe in herself, trust her own judgment, and to stand up for what she believed.

-She credits these workshops and meeting with role models like Tagoe with helping her become more decisive, self-confident, and outspoken, skills she now uses not just on her football team, but also in her new job as an assistant teacher at a private school.
+She credits these workshops and meeting with role models like Tagoe with helping her become more decisive, self-confident, and outspoken, skills she now uses not just on her football team, but also in her job as an assistant teacher at a private school.
 Bertha runs her students through the same games, drills, and confidence-building exercises that once helped her, bringing them together after each activity to discuss and reflect on what they learned from it.

-“I have adopted some of the play-based activities of Right to Play that I use during lessons with my children at school and they enjoy them a lot.
+“I have adopted some of the play-based activities of Right To Play that I use during lessons with my children at school and they enjoy them a lot.
 It makes teaching easier and more interesting.
 I want my pupils to be confident and courageous,” she says.

 “Today I can stand tall and feel proud of the person I have become,” – Bilkis, Right To Play alumna